Felix's pov

 "Wait a second, okay?"
 Saying that to Maria, I answer the call.
 "Hello?"

-"Good morning, Mai-" I cut off the call as soon as the voice reaches me through the phone and stare at the screen with a horrified look.
-That voice, that goddamn voice, that goddamn deep voice that doesn't suit his soft feature.
-I would recognize it anywhere without a doubt, even in my sleep, even if I lose my memory, and even if I go deaf.
+"Good morning, Mai—" I cut off the call as soon as the voice reaches me through the phone and stare at the screen with a horrified look.
+That voice, that goddamn voice, that goddamn haunting voice, that goddamn hauntingly deep voice that doesn't suit his soft features.
+I will recognize it anywhere without a doubt, even in my sleep, even if I lose my memory, and even if I go deaf.
 Well, that's access because I won't even be able to hear in the first place if I go deaf but that's not the point here.

-So why in the freaking world is he calling me now?
-When I thought of ending every connection with him after last night?
+So why in the freaking world is he calling me now, when I have thought of ending every connection with him after last night?
 Because I can very well picture what will happen if I allow myself to continue whatever it is that's going on between us and the last thing I want is getting my life any more complicated than it already is.

-Maybe if I just keep ignoring his calls, he will give up eventually?
+Maybe if I just keep ignoring his calls, he will give up eventually.
 And now he doesn't even know where I live.
-So there's almost no chance of him finding me unless he tries really really hard which I doubt anyone would do for me, let alone him.
+So there's nearly zero chance of him finding me out, if not impossible, unless I show up myself.

 Yes, that's what I need to do.
-I need to keep ignoring him until he gives up.
+I need to keep ignoring his calls until he gives up and lay low for now.
 That's for the best.

 "What happened?
 Who is that?"
 Maria pulls me out of my thoughts.
 I look at her to find her curious eyes going back and forth between my face and my phone.
 I flash her a quick smile.